Want to know if you should use hormone pellets?

 Do your best to avoid clinics like these, especially if you feel that you are being pushed into something you don’t want to do.

 #3.
 Increased risk of pain/infection at the insertion site

-Anytime the skin is entered, either through injection or otherwise, there is a small risk for infection or bleeding after the procedure.
+Anytime the skin is entered, either through injection or otherwise, there is a small risk of infection or bleeding after the procedure.

-With infection rates around less than 1% of all procedures, there's probably around a 1 in 150-200 chance that your hormone pellet therapy may become infected or have complications.
+With infection rates around less than 1% of all procedures (10), there’s probably around a 1 in 150-200 chance that your hormone pellet therapy may become infected or have complications.

 This risk is low but can be real if you plan to get the pellet 3-4x per year.

 #4.
 Inability to alter or adjust dosing after implantation

 One of the biggest problems with hormone pellet therapy, from my perspective, is the fact that you can’t alter dosing after you implant it.